What do you give a beekeeper? Looking for gifts for beekeepers but not sure what to give?

 Once you become a beekeeper, you need to sprinkle your life with a little botany and entomology.

 As a result, you’ll want to create a little haven for pollinators of all kinds in your garden.
 The wildflower seed mix is a favorite in this category.

-Since the bees don’t need our undivided attention on a day to day basis, any beekeeper will find the spring gardening activities stress relieving and rewarding once the plants are fully established.
+Since the bees don’t need our undivided attention on a day to day basis, any beekeeper will find

 This is also a great teaching tool for kids, not just about honeybees but all sorts of pollinators as well.

 The garden will play host to a wide array of butterflies and solitary bee species.
-Children can be taught about plants, what their needs are and instill a true appreciation for nature.
+Children can be taught about plants, what their needs are, and instill a true appreciation for nature.